FindTo/Start_ML_Boosting_Recommend/README.md

 # Introduction

-It's the web service to get recommendations for users in social network.
+It's the web service to get post recommendations for users in social network.
 Retrieving data from tables User, Posts and Feed, the list of top recommended posts per selected user can be obtained by http request.

-This service relies on gradient boosting model (Catboost) for making recommendations.
+This service relies on a gradient boosting model (Catboost) to make recommendations.

 ---